 During the first four years of life, a child’s brain develops faster than at any other time in their life.
-That’s why teaching young children, beginning with birth, is the most important thing we can do as parents and teachers, says Dr. Ashley Milner, associate professor of education in the School of Education at the University of Mobile.
+That’s why teaching young children, beginning with birth, is the most important thing we can do as parents and teachers, says Dr. Ashley Milner, associate professor of education and dean of the School of Education at the University of Mobile.

 “We must educate society on the value of caregivers and teachers who work with young children and elevate these careers,” Milner says.
 She does this by preparing college students at the University of Mobile to become the teachers that young children need in order to thrive.